belu/microquark/docs/REST.md

 curl -X POST "http://127.0.0.1:8080/volksabstimmungen/2021-02-28/abstimmen" -H "Content-type: application/json"
 ```

-The voter turnout and the votes will be calculated randomly.
-Note that an election can only be executed once per
+The voter turnout (up to 8.5 million) and the votes (yes/no) will be calculated randomly for _every_ submission.
+Note
-Volksabstimmung.
+that an election can only be executed once per Volksabstimmung.

 #### Get results for a Volksabstimmung